HucksApp/Shell-Essentials/README.md

 * `$[math expression]` -> with square bracket

  **Alternatively**
+use command subtitution to extract the return of the commands evaluated expression.

-* `expr` -> expr command can be use to evaluate mathematical or logical expression written in string `expr 1 + 5`. use command subtitution to extract the return of the evaluated expression.
+* `expr` -> expr command can be use to evaluate mathematical or logical expression written in string `expr 1 + 5`.
 * `bc` -> Bash calculator command can be used.